-It has a main pocket in the top, as well as a slot on the front to hold an easily accessible card.
+It has a central pocket on the top, as well as a slot on the front to hold an easily accessible card.

 The minimalist name suits it very well.
-As you can tell, there isn’t much in terms of flourishes on the product.
-The texture of the saffiano leather is unique in itself as feels nice in the hand.
+As you can tell, there isn’t much regarding flourishes on the product.
+The texture of the saffiano leather is unique in itself as feels nice in hand.

 The back side has a clip that holds a couple of bills (even big Canadian bills) and is embossed with the Capsule logo.

-This is generally what I carry – my ID, a couple payment cards, and my car2go card.
+The following is what I generally carry – my ID, a couple of payment cards, and my car2go card.

-Here is what the inner pocket looks like with 5 cards.
-I generally only have 4 in the pocket now, with my credit card in the front slot.
+Here is what the inner pocket looks like with five cards.
+I only have 4 in the pocket now, with my credit card in the front slot.

 Which looks something like this.